A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

-Recall from Sect.~\ref{sec:modrel} that one important relational property is local equivalence.
-Later we define a general construction, $\locEq$, that applies to a unary spec $\flowty{P}{Q}{\eff}$ and yields a relational spec (Example~\ref{ex:PQagree} and Sect.~\ref{sec:locEq}).
+Recall from Section~\ref{sec:modrel} that one important relational property is local equivalence.
+Later we define a general construction, $\locEq$, that applies to a unary spec $\flowty{P}{Q}{\eff}$ and yields a relational spec (Example~\ref{ex:PQagree} and Section~\ref{sec:locEq}).
 The general form takes into account that encapsulated locations are not expected to be in agreement; that is formalized by means of effect subtraction.

 For local equivalence and other purposes, we often want postconditions that assert agreements on fresh locations.
 These agreements are modulo refperm, so a relational correctness judgment should say there is some refperm for which the final states are related.
 This can be expressed using the $\later$ modality.
 Many specs of interest have the form $\rflowty{\P}{\later\Q}{\effe|\effe'}$ where $\P,\Q$ are $\later$-free.
 Such specs are said to be in \dt{standard form}.
 We gloss over this in some examples.
 In our prototype, the encoding maintains a ``current refperm'' in ghost state to interpret agreement formulas, and does not use the $\later$ modality explicitly in specs.
 The dual, $\always$, is used in a couple of proof rules.